AlexanderRacey/Gallery-of-Retention/README.md

-# Knowledge Retention Application
+# Knowledge Retention Application (Art Gallery)
 A VR compatible knowledge retention application constructed in C# using the Unity Engine.

+## Concept
+Players are placed within a makeshift Art Gallery, whereby they are asked to observe the exhibits for a set length of time.
+They are subsequently asked questions on what they have observed, in an attempt to record the quality of their short term retention.
 This application represents a substantial piece of supplimentary material created for my 4th year university dissertation/honours project.

 ## Assets
 * All assets were freely sourced from the Unity Asset store - https://assetstore.unity.com/hp